ghga-de/epic-docs/76-lynx-boreal/technical_specification.md

 ### `FileUpload` Deletion
 The user, via the `ghga-connector` and a valid WPAT, makes a request to the `DELETE /contexts/{context_id}/uploads/{file_id}` endpoint, indicating they wish to delete a file from the associated Upload Context.
-If a valid WOT is supplied with the request, the UCS cancels the ongoing upload if it exists and deletes the `FileUpload` object from the database.
+If a valid UploadFileWorkOrder WOT is supplied with the request, the UCS cancels the ongoing upload if it exists and deletes the `FileUpload` object from the database.
 It removes the reference from the `file_uploads` field in the `UploadContext` and publishes Kafka events reflecting the deletion of the `FileUpload` and the